PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Introduction

 To highlight the difficulties of answering pluri-hop questions, we introduce \textbf{PluriHopWIND}, a diagnostic multilingual dataset of 48 questions constructed from 191 real-world wind industry technical reports in German and English.
 Crucially, many benchmark questions require consulting evidence spanning more than the context window of state-of-the-art LLMs.
 The dataset also emphasizes distractor density, with large amounts of semantically similar but irrelevant material, closely mirroring practical QA challenges in recurring report corpora. \textbf{We show that current approaches struggle to answer pluri-hop questions, reaching at most 40\% statement-wise F1 score.}

-Motivated by this, we propose \textbf{PluriHopRAG}, a retrieval architecture built specifically for pluri-hop questions.
-The design principle is to \textbf{check all documents cheaply and filter early}.
-Two key innovations support this: \begin{enumerate} \item Document-scope query decomposition, where pluri-hop questions are split into intermediate document-level subquestions. \item Cross-encoder-based document filtering, which discards irrelevant documents after shallow retrieval but before expensive LLM reasoning. \end{enumerate}
+Motivated by this, we propose \textbf{PluriHopRAG}, built specifically for pluri-hop questions by following two design principles: \begin{enumerate} \item \textbf{Structure-aware query decomposition}: the system must learn how information is distributed across documents, then split queries into document-level subquestions accordingly, by using a query decomposer fine-tuned on a small number of synthetic examples. \item \textbf{Cheap document-level filtering}: since all documents must be checked, we employ cross-encoder filtering to discard irrelevant documents after chunk retrieval but before expensive LLM reasoning. \end{enumerate}

-We compare our approach to a baseline RAG approach as well as to more sophisticated competing RAG workflows based on knowledge graphs (GraphRAG \cite{graphrag}) and vision models (VisdomRAG \cite{visdomrag}) on the PluriHopWIND dataset. \textbf{We report a 18-52\% relative improvement in answer F1 score depending on base LLM used.}
+We compare our approach to a baseline RAG approach, RAG based on knowledge graphs (GraphRAG \cite{graphrag}), and vision models (VisdomRAG \cite{visdomrag}). \textbf{PluriHopRAG outperforms competing approaches by 18-52\% on benchmark F1 score across base LLMs.}

+To demonstrate the general utility of PluriHopRAG, we use the Loong QA dataset \cite{loong} containing research papers, financial reports, and legal documents.
+Loong QA emphasizes aggregation across many passages of text and high recall sensitivity. \textbf{PluriHopRAG outperforms long-context QA by 33\% and the previously top-scoring model \cite{structrag} by 14\%.}

 Taken together, our findings suggest that pluri-hop QA is insufficiently addressed by prominent RAG approaches.
 Despite its modest size, the PluriHopWIND dataset exposes the limitations of current QA systems on repetitive, distractor-rich corpora, while PluriHopRAG’s gains highlight the value of exhaustive retrieval with early filtering as a powerful alternative to top-k methods.